StopModReposts/Illegal-Mod-Sites/CONTRIBUTING.md

 # Key branches

-The [master](https://github.com/StopModReposts/Illegal-Mod-Sites/tree/master) brantch is the lastest recommended  version
+The [master](https://github.com/StopModReposts/Illegal-Mod-Sites/tree/master) brantch is the lastest recommended  version of thh brantch